tomtruitt/docs.erisindustries.com/tutorials/tool-specific/docker_machine.md

 # Setup & Basic Commands

 This section is tailored for OSX/Windows.
-If you are on Linux you can use if you like, but mostly it should be thought of as informational.
+Docker Toolbox is unavailabe for Linux, so if you are on Linux it should be mostly thought of as informational.

 After installing the toolbox, clicking the `Docker Quickstart Terminal` will open a new terminal window.